mganeko/browser_mcu_trial/README.md

 * Prepare
   * Setup Sora server before using the sample
-  * Connect to same channel_id from multiple browsers with multistream mode
+  * Connect to same channel_id from multiple browsers with multistream mode
 * Open sora_mcu.html with Chrome/Firefox
 * Specify Sora signaling URL to [Sora Server:] (such as ws://myserver.com:3000/signaling )
 * Click [Initialize Sora Client] Button